-The inside of a police cell is surely the last place most people would want to find themselves – unless they happen to be an independent custody visitor.
+The inside of a police cell is surely the last place most people would want to find themselves – unless they’re one of the independent custody visitors.

-Independent Custody Visitors (ICVs) have an important part to play in the justice system in checking the rights, health, wellbeing and treatment of those who are detained by the police.
+Independent Custody Visitors (ICVs) have an important part to play in the justice system.
+They check the rights, health, wellbeing and treatment of those who are detained by the police.

-ICVs make unannounced visits to check on the rights, entitlements, well-being and dignity of detainees held in police custody.
-After each visit, they file a written report with the Office of the Police and Crime Commissioner on how the police are running custody and whether or not they need to make changes or be praised for best practice.
+ICVs make unannounced visits before filing a written report with the Office of the Police and Crime Commissioner on how the police are running custody and whether or not they need to make changes or be praised for best practice.
 It is then up to the Police and Crime Commissioner (PCC) to hold the Chief Constable to account.

 And volunteers who fulfil the role in Gloucestershire are now officially among the best in the country.